-From April 2023, the Regulator of Social Housing (RSH) asked all social landlords to carry out an annual survey asking residents to rate how they feel their landlord is doing using new tenant satisfaction measures (TSMs).
+From 1 April 2023, the Regulator of Social Housing (RSH) introduced a new requirement for all social landlords to carry out an annual survey asking tenants to rate how well their landlord is performing.
+These are known as tenant satisfaction measures (TSMs).
 The TSMs help show how well social housing landlords are doing at providing good quality homes and services.

 TP01 |